 Scotland Excel operates in a diverse range of areas across the Local Authority sector and its current Procurement Strategy aligns its procurement activities with its purpose (vision) and functions (mission).
 The purpose (vision) of Scotland Excel is to be the shared service partner of choice for the Local Government sector including housing associations, and its function (mission) is to deliver effective and customer-orientated shared services which support collaborative, innovative and sustainable public services, add measurable value for our customers, and bring tangible benefits for local communities and service users.
-(Please see the Strategy Map contained in the current Scotland Excel Procurement Strategy for further information).
+(Please see the Strategy Map contained in the overall strategy entitled "Shared Vision, Shared Success.
+Our Corporate Strategy 2018-2023" for more information).
 These purpose and functions contribute to the delivery of the Scottish Government National Outcomes.